What are Google Reviews for Plumbers?

 - On your Website: You should already have reviews posted on your official website.
 So if you do, make sure to add a simple request like “If you would like to review us as well…” and then a link to your Google review page.

 Remember that it’s important to be polite when asking for a review in person or via text or email.
 Let the customer know how much their review means to your business.
-Most people are more than willing to help out a local business if that business has done a good job, so let your happy customers know that their review means a lot.
+Most people are more than willing to help a local business if it has done a good job, so let your happy customers know that their review means a lot.

 The Optimal Google Review Rating